- What's On

 - About Us

 Curve is continually looking for ways to engage children and young people and their teachers with a range of cultural opportunities and experiences.
-There are lots of ways that schools can get involved with Curve:
+There are many ways that schools, colleges and universities can get involved with Curve:

-We work with schools to offer a range of projects and tailor-made practical workshops linked to our Curve produced shows or delivered by visiting theatre companies, which can take place both here at Curve or in your school.
+Our learning team can work with schools to offer and design a range of practical workshops linked to our Made at Curve productions, or to enhance your visit to a show by our visiting theatre companies.
+Learning activity can take place here at Curve or in your school.

 To enquire about our current educational workshops and how they can be tailored to your school, email firstname.lastname@example.org

-For more information and to book your place, please contact Danielle Wright at Leicestershire Education Business Company on 0116 240 7000 or e-mail email@example.com
+For more information and to book your place, please contact email@example.com

 “Just wanted to say thank you so much for organising our trip and giving the students such a brilliant day – it was a very big deal for them to come out to Curve, see the show and have the tour, and they thoroughly enjoyed it.”
 Ellen Bianchini, Children’s Hospital School

-We offer workshops for teachers that are available when you book tickets for your school group to selected productions.
+We offer workshops and professional development for teachers on selected Made at Curve productions.
+These are available when you book tickets for your school group to selected productions, or as part of our networking meetings.
 As well as giving an insight into the making of the show, these workshops will provide useful exercises and ideas for your students.

 How to book

-Come and join us at one of our next Networking Meetings for teachers at Curve.
-This is your opportunity to discuss our programme, workshops and learning offers, to let us know what you would like us to provide in future, to share best practice and network with other teachers.
+Join us at one of our next Networking Meetings for teachers at Curve.
+An opportunity to discuss our programme, workshops and learning offers, to let us know what you would like us to provide in future, to share best practice and network with other teachers.
+Some of our networking meetings also involve practical CPD opportunities.

 “I love the fact that this amazing theatre is so community focused and the opportunities that it offers for both students and teachers is great!
 I love coming to Curve to participate in the Drama Teachers’ Network meetings and I have brought my students for behind the scenes days and workshops, which they have really enjoyed.”